3-1-1-Codeup/project/README.md

     - voter_turnout_2019
     - num_of_registered_voters
     - per_capita_income
-- Create dumy columns for district
+- Create dummy columns for district
-- Rename the features to make them easier to understand
+- Rename the features to make them easier to understand and to make them easier for python to call
 - Merge some values that go hand in hand from reason for calling
 - Extract zip code from the address